 MUS 101.
-Open to al WIND ENSEMBLE 1 students.
-1 sh MUS 102.
-Open to al ELON CHORALE I students.
-1 sh MUS 103.
-By auditio ELON CHAMBER ORCHESTRA n only.
-1 sh MUS 104.
-By auditio JAZZ ENSEMBLE n only.
-1 sh MUS 105.
-ELON CAMERATA 1 sh
+WIND ENSEMBLE 1 sh

+Open to all students.

+MUS 102.
+ELON CHORALE 1 sh

+Open to all students.

-MUS 106.
-CHAMBER ENSEMBLE
+MUS 103.
+ELON CHAMBER ORCHESTRA 1 sh

-MUS 107. ÉLAN (vocal jazz ensemble)
+By audition n only.

-MUS 108.
-PERCUSSION ENSEMBLE
+MUS 104.
+JAZZ ENSEMBLE 1 sh

+By audition n only.
-MUS 109.
-ELON UNIVERSITY MARCHING BAND

-This ensemble will furnish half-time entertainment for football games and serve as a model for music education majors in the instruction and development of various styles of marching bands.
+MUS 105.
+By auditic ELON CAMERATA on only.
+1 sh MUS 106.
+By auditic CHAMBER ENSEMBLE on only.
+1 sh MUS 107.
+By auditic ÉLAN (vocal jazz ensemble) on only.
+1 sh MUS 108.
+By auditic PERCUSSION ENSEMBLE on only.
+1 sh model for ELON UNIVERSITY MARCHING BAND mble will furnish half-time entertainment for football games and serve as a music education majors in the instruction and development of various styles of bands.
 Offered fall.

-MUS 219.
-JAZZ COMBO

-Students explore jazz literature for small groups of instruments to gain an understanding of individual roles in a small ensemble.
-This will include planning, graphing and constructing improvisations within various musical forms.

-Other Offerings

-MUS 368.
-PIANO PEDAGOGY PRACTICUM

-The practical application of methods and skills learned in MUS 369.
-Prerequisite: MUS 369.

-MUS 369.
-METHODS AND MATERIALS OF PIANO PEDAGOGY

-Students interested in teaching piano in a private studio explore group and individual instructional techniques for beginning and intermediate students, suitable repertoire, basic keyboard musicianship and pupil psychology.
-Each student will teach a young piano student under faculty supervision.

-MUS 471.
-SEMINAR: SPECIAL TOPICS

-Small groups study under the guidance of a member of the staff.

-MUS 491.
-INDEPENDENT STUDY

-MUS 495.
-SENIOR SEMINAR

-This capstone experience for music includes a comprehensive evaluation of the student's previous education in the major field, a major project to demonstrate proficiency in the student's major area of interest or emphasis and preparation of materials necessary for enrollment in graduate school or the profession.
+1 sh ing of ind JAZZ COMBO explore jazz literature for small groups of instruments to gain an understand- ividual roles in a small ensemble.
+This will include planning, graphing and ng improvisations within various musical forms.
+1 sh how this k physical p and use of production vocal prob gs VOCAL PEDAGOGY r-level course focuses on the scientific and psychological aspects of singing and mowledge is useful to the teacher of voice.
+It introduces basic anatomy and the rocesses of phonation along with psychological concepts that aid in the training The singing voice.
+Physiological topics include resonance, breath support, tone n, vowels registration and flexibility.
+Other topics include pedagogical methods belems and vocal artistry.
+Prerequisite: One year of private voice at the MUS 122 ffered fall of alternate years. , MUS 368.
+The pract: 369.
+PIANO PEDAGOGY PRACTICUM ical application of methods and skills learned in MUS 369.
+Prerequisite: MUS 1 sh instructio basic keyl METHODS AND MATERIALS OF PIANO PEDAGOGY nterested in teaching piano in a private studio explore group and individual nal techniques for beginning and intermediate students, suitable repertoire, board musicianship and pupil psychology.
+Each student will teach a young piano ader faculty supervision.
+3 sh MUS 471.
+Small gro SEMINAR: SPECIAL TOPICS ups study under the guidance of a member of the staff.
+1-4 sh tion or mu hours eac MUSIC TECHNOLOGY INTERNSHIP ication of music technology theories and practices in professional music production usic technology related fields.
+The student can propose two internships at two in or propose a single 4-hour internship.
+Study abroad opportunities may be d with the internship.
+Prerequisite: consent of music technology coordinator.
+1-4 sh :- MUS 491.
+INDEPENDENT STUDY 1-4 sh MUS 495.
+SENIOR SEMINAR 2 sh previous e student's cone experience for music includes a comprehensive evaluation of the student's education in the major field, a major project to demonstrate proficiency in the major area of interest or emphasis and preparation of materials necessary for t in graduate school or the profession.

+MUSIC THEATRE